 - Where to position your most important and least important points and overcome people's resistance to reading

 - The graphic elements that work best with specific types of communication and where to find them

 Who Will Benefit

-Marketing professionals, administrative staff, HR professionals, public relations and promotional staff, event planners anyone and everyone who is responsible for designing any type of business communication!
+Small business owners, administrative staff, HR professionals, public relations and promotional staff, event planners anyone and everyone who is responsible for designing in-house projects or any type of business communication!